favoyang/unity-addressable-importer/README.md

         }
     }

+Notice that as of December 2019, unity package manager won't keep sync git repository to the latest version.
+[UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension) is a tool to manage package with git url.

-### Install as an embbed package via submodule
+### Install as an embed package via submodule

 This way gives you more control if you want to modify the package based on your purpose.
 Fork the repo, and checkout to your Packages folder as submodule.

     git submodule add https://github.com/[YOURNAME]/unity-addressable-importer.git Packages/unity-addressable-importer
     git add -A
-    git ci -m "Imported unity-addressable-importer as embbed package"
+    git ci -m "Imported unity-addressable-importer"

 ## How to use